-HTML <section> Tag
+What is HTML <section> Tag?

-Syntax of the <section> Tag
+Syntax of the HTML <section> Tag

 <section>

-<!-- Content goes here -->
+<!-- Your content goes here --> </section>

 Examples of HTML <section> Tag

-Example 1: Basic Section with a Heading and Paragraph
+Example 1: Basic HTML Section Tag

 <!DOCTYPE html>